Category Archive: Research

 For educators, these podcasts are meant to provide you with information on various research studies that are may be suitable for your classrooms.

-Special thanks to Association of Computing Machinery (ACM) SIGCSE for funding to support this work through a Special Projects grant!
+Special thanks to Association of Computing Machinery (ACM) SIGCSE for funding to support the computing education podcasts through a Special Projects grant!
 We also thank our additional sponsors, Amazon Future Engineer and Siegel Family Endowment, who support our outreach efforts at IACE.

 And special thanks to Emily Thomforde for tirelessly leading the discussion groups every week for many years.
 Shout out to Jordan Williamson (IACE), Emily Nelson (IACE), and Monica McGill (IACE) for creating, modifying, and reviewing the podcasts and briefs!